GustavoVaAsc/GustavoVaAsc/README.md

 Email: <zgus.tt0@hotmail.com>
 IG: @gusss_tt0

-## - ⚡ Fun fact: I left a party to attend a competitive programming conference.
 <!--
 **GustavoVaAsc/GustavoVaAsc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.